 - the prince is an unlikeable fellow

-- the princess is a trickster more than a member of royalty
+- the princess is a trickster rather than compliant

 - it’s still set in a fairytale world but with modern additions here and there — this setting has a medieval backdrop such as castles and dragons with modern details such as tennis rackets and sweaters.